Rasmustex/pbf/README.md

 If you want to build pbf using the source code in this repository, please see [building pbf](https://github.com/Rasmustex/pbf/blob/main/BUILD.md).

 ***NOTE***: Currently, pbf is only tested on GNU/Linux, and is written with GNU/Linux in mind.
 There is, however, a good chance that it will compile and run just fine MacOS.

+## License
+Pbf is released under the GPLv3